GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

 func _physics_process(delta):
+	# See how we're using Input.get_action_strength() to calculate the direction we rotate.
+	# The value will be in the [-1.0, 1.0] range.
 	var rotate_direction := Input.get_action_strength("right") - Input.get_action_strength("left")
 	rotation += rotate_direction * angular_speed * delta
+	# Below, we calculate the forward or backward move direction and directly multiply it to calculate a velocity.
 	# `transform.y` stores the node's local axes, allowing us to move it in the direction it's currently facing.
 	var velocity := (Input.get_action_strength("down") - Input.get_action_strength("up")) * transform.y * speed
 	move_and_slide(velocity)